Exact spin-orbital separation in a solvable model in one dimension: Introduction

-Of the many cases of $\Hhat^{ }_{KK}$, quite a few are special as they allow for exact analytical solution of some kind.
-Most notable is the SU(4) symmetric model corresponding to $J_1=J_2=J_3$ and $\Delta=\Delta^\prime=1$ whose ground state energy and elementary excitations are known using Bethe ansatz~\cite{Yam.Shi.Ued,Sutherland.SU4}.
-There are other interesting cases as well.
+Of the many cases of $\Hhat^{ }_{so}$, quite a few are special as they allow for exact analytical solution of some kind.
+The most notable is the SU(4) symmetric model corresponding to $J_1=J_2=J_3$ and $\Delta=\Delta^\prime=1$, whose ground state energy and elementary excitations are known using Bethe ansatz.~\cite{Yam.Shi.Ued,Sutherland.SU4} There are other interesting cases as well.
 For example, when $J_1=J_2=3J_3$ for $\Delta=\Delta^\prime=1$, the exact ground state is doubly degenerate with the spins and the orbitals separately forming pairwise singlets on alternate bonds.
-The same ground state also holds true for $\Delta=\Delta^\prime=0$ and $J_1=2 J_3$ and $J_2=3J_3$~\cite{Kol.Mik, Itoh, Kol.Mik.Sho}.
-The quantum phase diagram for general $J_1/J_3$ and $J_2/J_3$ has also been investigated using DMRG~\cite{Pati.Singh,Pat.Sin.Kho}.
-Different variations of $\Hhat_{KK}$ are also known to give some interesting exactly solvable models.
-Notable ones are a symmetric XY spin-orbital model which can be completely solved using Jordan-Wigner transformation~\cite{Mila.PRL99}, and an integrable dimerized chain with $J_3=-2$ and $(J_1,J_2)$ alternately equal to $(\frac{3}{2},\frac{1}{2})$ or $(\frac{1}{2},\frac{3}{2})$ on successive nearest-neighbor bonds~\cite{Mar.Nie}.
-We too have found a special case which is the subject of our discussion in this Letter.
+The same ground state also holds true for $\Delta=\Delta^\prime=0$ and $J_1=2 J_3$ and $J_2=3J_3$.~\cite{Kol.Mik, Itoh, Kol.Mik.Sho} The quantum phase diagram for general $J_1/J_3$ and $J_2/J_3$ has also been investigated using the density matrix renormalization group (DMRG) method.~\cite{Pati.Singh,Pat.Sin.Kho} Different variations of $\Hhat_{so}$ are also known to give some interesting solvable models.
+Notable ones are a symmetric XY spin-orbital model which can be completely solved using Jordan-Wigner transformation,~\cite{Mila.PRL99} and an integrable dimerized chain with $J_3=-2$ and $(J_1,J_2)$ alternately equal to $(\frac{3}{2},\frac{1}{2})$ or $(\frac{1}{2},\frac{3}{2})$ on successive nearest-neighbor bonds.~\cite{Mar.Nie} We too have found a special case which is the subject of our discussion in this paper.